jgmalcolm/jgmalcolm.github.io/_posts/2014-05-10-what-do-i-use.md

   class="thumb" src="/images/kindle.jpg"></a> for carrying around a small library of interesting books and articles.
 The backlit screen is fantastic in low light.
-I got the 3G model which has come in handy fetching new books while traveling in the US and abroad.
+I got the 3G model which has come in handy fetching new books while traveling in the US and abroad, but Wifi-only is sufficient.
   Integrates with [Instapaper][instapaper].
 * [Audéo earbuds] while working at the computer, expensive but superb sound and snug fit
 * [Jarv NMotion Sport Wireless Bluetooth] for listening on the go.
 Good sound,